operand/agency/README.md

 chat with ChattyAI, using just a single action called `"say"` that both `Operator` classes implement.

-Now we'll add an `Operator` class that exposes many different actions, the [`Host`](./everything/operators/host.py) class.
+Now we'll add an operator that exposes many different actions, the [`Host`](./everything/operators/host.py) class.

 ```python